palantir/palantir-cloudpak/README.md

 - `$STORAGE_CLASS` - the Kubernetes storage class to use for storing data in P4CP4D.
 - `$PALANTIR_DOCKER_USER` - the username to authenticate to Palantir's container registry
 - `$PALANTIR_DOCKER_PASSWORD` - the password to authenticate to Palantir's container registry
 - `$DATA_STORAGE_ACCESS_KEY` - the access key for the AWS S3 compatible blob storage that you want P4CP4D to use.
+This is what you might set as the value for `AWS_ACCESS_KEY_ID` environment variable for the AWS SDK or `fs.s3a.access.key` for a Hadoop S3A filesystem.
 - `$DATA_STORAGE_ACCESS_KEY_SECRET` - the access key secret for the AWS S3 compatible blob storage that you want P4CP4D to use.
+This is what you might set as the value for `AWS_SECRET_ACCESS_KEY` environment variable for the AWS SDK or `fs.s3a.secret.key` for a Hadoop S3A filesystem.
 - `$DATA_STORAGE_ENCRYPTION_PUBLIC_KEY_FILE` - the file containing the PEM encoded RSA public key that P4CP4D should use for data encryption.
 See [Generating an RSA key pair for data encryption](#generating-an-rsa-key-pair-for-data-encryption) for how to generate this.
 - `$DATA_STORAGE_ENCRYPTION_PRIVATE_KEY_FILE` - the file containing the PEM encoded RSA private key that P4CP4D should use for data encryption.
 See [Generating an RSA key pair for data encryption](#generating-an-rsa-key-pair-for-data-encryption) for how to generate this.
 - `$IBM_ENTITLEMENT_KEY` - the IBM Entitlement key that includes entitlements for CP4D and P4CP4D that you obtained as part of [Licenses](#licenses).